Zorro (1975 Italian film)

-Zorro is a 1975 Spaghetti Western swashbuckler film, directed by Duccio Tessari and starring Alain Delon in the title role.
-It was shot in Almería, Spain.
-Ottavia Piccolo and Stanley Baker also star, with Zorro being Baker's final film before his death in 1976.
+Zorro is a 1975 swashbuckler film directed by Duccio Tessari, based on the character created by Johnston McCulley.
+It stars Alain Delon in the titular role, along with Ottavia Piccolo and Stanley Baker in one of his final film performances.
+It was an Italian and French co-production, shot principally in Almería, Spain.

 The film was released by United Artists on March 5, 1975 and was both a critical and commercial success.

 Plot

-On the eve of his return to Spain from Alta California, the mysterious mercenary Diego meets his old friend Miguel Vega de la Serna, who is about to take up the governorship of Nueva Aragón.
+On the eve of his return to Spain from Alta California, Diego de la Vega meets his old friend Miguel de la Serna, who is about to take up the governorship of Nueva Aragón.
 His uncle Don Fernando has died of “malaria” in a malaria-free region, being replaced by the dictatorial and unscrupulous Colonel Huerta.
 Diego warns, in vain, the idealistic Miguel that Nueva Aragón is ruled by greed and hatred; later that very evening, Miguel is assassinated by Huerta's underlings.
 Diego vows to avenge Miguel by taking his place, but not before a dying Miguel makes Diego swear "the new governor will never kill".

 As Colonel Huerta asks the local council to appoint him both military and civil governor of Nueva Aragón, Diego suddenly arrives, walking in disguised as de la Serna.
 While lulling Colonel Huerta's fears by pretending to be a useless fop, Diego learns that Huerta is a cruel despot, as well as a dangerous swordsman.

 With Joaquín, Miguel's devoted mute servant, and aided by Assassin, the late Don Fernando's Great Dane, Diego goes among the people and learns how miserable and afraid they are: the innocent are punished for speaking the truth, while the guilty, who cheat unmercifully, are labelled as “respectable” citizens.

 Inspired by street urchin Chico's tales of Zorro, a freedom-loving fox spirit, Diego creates his own black-garbed alter ego and launches a campaign for justice with a hilarious, action-packed marketplace brawl.
 Outwitting Huerta and his men time and again, Diego finally stages his own kidnapping (as the region's governor and as Zorro), both to free wrongfully held prisoners and to trick Colonel Huerta into thinking both are now dead.

 Huerta, feeling himself safe at last, forces aristocrat Hortensia Polido to the marriage altar.
 He shoots Brother Francisco when the monk leads protesters to the church steps, just as Zorro reappears.
 Brother Francisco's murder finally absolves Diego of his vow to his dead friend Miguel, leaving Zorro free to engage Huerta in an action-packed swordplay duel-to-the-death, at which he is victorious following a lengthy battle.

 Production

 The film was made in part because Alain Delon had enjoyed making the swashbuckler The Black Tulip in 1964 and wanted to do another one.
-Filming began in July 1974 in Spain, with most of the crew being from Italy.
+Filming began in July 1974 in Almería, Spain, with most of the crew being from Italy.
 Some studio work was done in Rome.
 The film's lengthy sword duel at the end was inspired by Scaramouche (1952).